 Click here for more details about the Local History Programme

 New projects for 2026: The School house areas have been neglected recently and they are having an impact on the overall running costs of the Centre.
-With a group leaving us later this year it an opportunity to upgrade and revitalise this area which affects everyone attending the Centre.
+With a group leaving us later this year it is an opportunity to upgrade and revitalise these areas which affect everyone attending the Centre.
 Notably the first floor lighting needs upgrading to LED units with energy saving switched controls and the first floor level power outlets need upgrading to energy saving and monitoring units.

 - The Dance Studio is now called Hall 1: Brockwell and Green Room is called Hall 1 Room: Tilly